ryanstull/ryanstull.github.io/_posts/2020-08-13-null-safety-part1.md

 Since the whole purpose of static type systems is to understand what can and cannot be done to a certain value at compile time, we can see that conflating non-null and null references is a form of violating static type safety, even if the language doesn't acknowledge it.

-From this perspective we see that an NPE is similar to the type of error one encounters when calling a method that doesn't exist on an object in a dynamically typed language; though in the former case, this _should_ be preventable by the type system.
+From this perspective, we see that an NPE is similar to the type of error one encounters when calling a method that doesn't exist on an object in a dynamically typed language; though in the former case, this _should_ be preventable by the type system.

 {% highlight javascript %}
 var string = 'Hello'